CDCgov/FoodNetTrends/README.md

-# FoodNet Trends Analysis Pipeline v1.0
+# FoodNetTrends Analysis Pipeline v1.0

 A Nextflow-based pipeline for Bayesian modeling of foodborne disease surveillance data.

 ## Overview

-The FoodNet Trends pipeline processes food-borne illness surveillance data from the CDC's Foodborne Diseases Active Surveillance Network (FoodNet), applies Bayesian hierarchical models with splines, and generates standardized incidence rates, trend analysis, and visualizations.
+The FoodNetTrends pipeline processes food-borne illness surveillance data from the CDC's Foodborne Diseases Active Surveillance Network (FoodNet), applies Bayesian hierarchical models with splines, and generates standardized incidence rates, trend analysis, and visualizations.
 The pipeline is designed for epidemiologists and statisticians analyzing surveillance data for public health decision-making.

 ## Features